suniala/midi-tuutti/README.md

 A midi player for playing backing tracks while practicing.

 ## Current features:
+* Minimum effort UI (for the programmer, not the user)
 * Tempo multiplier
 * Jump to next/prev measure
 * Mute drums (channel 10)